KartikLabhshetwar/cleancn/README.md

 # Cleancn - Theme Engine

 Transform your website with a single prompt.
 Apply professional design styles instantly with AI-powered theme generation.
+Works seamlessly with Cursor AI, Claude, and other AI coding assistants.

 ## Features

 - 🎨 **18 Professional Presets** - From Neobrutalism to Glassmorphism
-- ✨ **Prompt-Powered Themes** - Describe your vision in natural language
+- ✨ **AI-Optimized Prompts** - Detailed prompts designed for Cursor AI and Claude
-- ⚡ **Instant Application** - See changes in real-time
+- ⚡ **Instant Application** - See changes in real-time on the landing page
 - ♿ **Accessibility First** - WCAG AA compliant color contrast
 - 🎯 **Performance Optimized** - Smart caps on intensive effects
 - 🔧 **Fully Customizable** - Extend presets or create from scratch
+- 📱 **Single Page Experience** - Everything you need on one page

 ## Quick Start